AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/ingestion-webhook.md

 ## Customizing ingest webhooks

-Data parameters contain the array of [events](../../events/) to publish.
+Data parameters contain the information of the [event](../../events/) to publish.
 Each event must include an entity, `event`, and `value`.
 The value parameter contains the data to send through the event.

 The following entities and their corresponding events are currently available: